Key Takeaway

 Delivery Method

 Ozempic comes in a pre-filled pen with a dial-a-dose mechanism.
 Compounded semaglutide typically comes in a multi-dose vial with insulin syringes.
-You will need to draw the correct dose from the vial yourself.
+You'll need to draw the correct dose from the vial yourself.
 Most patients find this easy after a brief learning period, and your provider or pharmacy can provide instructions.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Inactive Ingredients